WHAT WE WILL COVER IN THIS ARTICLE

 As mentioned above, it’s always worth researching the laws and legislations of e cigarettes in your destination country where you are travelling to.
 And it is worth stocking up before you travel as vaping laws vary country to country on what can be purchased.

-For example, as of 2021 in Australia, it is illegal to buy vape juice and any other nicotine related vaping products without a valid prescription from a GP or Pharmacist.
+As of last year in Australia, it is illegal to buy vape juice and any other nicotine related vaping products without a valid prescription from a GP.

-In Singapore, they have practically banned vaping entirely.
+In Singapore, they’ve banned vaping entirely.
 Since 2019 there has been a blanket ban on all imitation tobacco products which means e cigarettes and all associated products fall under this ban.
 It is illegal to possess, purchase or import any of these products and anyone found breaking this rule could face up to a $10,000 fine and/or up to 6 months in prison.
 These punishments are doubled for repeat offenders also!
-Even the use of e cigarettes will land in you seriously hot water.
+Even the use of e-cigarettes will land in you seriously hot water.

 The vaping ages in certain countries vary also.
 The legal smoking/vaping age in the UK as well as most EU countries is 18 years.
 Where as in the United States, the minimum age is 21.